Are you planning to visit Monaco from Nice? Figuring out how to get from Nice to Monaco is the first step.

 5. By taxi (or ride-sharing)

 If you don’t have a car available but like the flexibility of the road, then you can rely on official taxi services.
-The drive from Place Masséna takes 30 minutes without accounting for traffic, and the drive from Nice Côte d’Azur Airport takes just a few minutes longer (thanks to its proximity to the highway).
+The drive from Place Masséna in Nice takes 30 minutes without accounting for traffic, and the rate is fixed at €90 one-way, day and night.

 A pro is the door-to-door service.
 Cons are the cost, the traffic, and the need to book in advance during the high season.

-Can you get to Monaco by Uber or Bolt?
-Technically, you can’t since ride-sharing isn’t allowed in Monaco.
-But, there’s a workaround: simply order your ride to Beausoleil, a French town across the street from Monte Carlo, and you can walk to Monaco in no time (and for half the cost of an official taxi ride).
+However, you can’t return from Monaco to Nice by ride-share since pick-ups aren’t allowed in Monaco.
+But, there’s a workaround: Simply order your ride from Beausoleil, a French town across the street from Monte Carlo, to return to Nice.

 Conclusion: It takes 30 minutes to get to Monaco from Nice by taxi and costs €95 one-way.
+Bolt, the alternative for Uber, is much cheaper but does require a creative workaround for the return trip.

 6. By helicopter

 How about matching your transportation to your destination?
 The helicopter offers a quick and unique way to reach Monaco.
-The transfer from Nice Côte d’Azur airport takes just 7 minutes and starts at €195 one-way per person for a shared transfer and €700 for a private transfer.
+The transfer from Nice Côte d’Azur Airport takes just 7 minutes and starts at €195 one-way per person for a shared transfer and €700 for a private transfer.

 The Monaco heliport is located in the Fontvieille neighborhood.
 Upon landing, a valet driver will await you to drive you to your hotel in Monaco.
 This service is included in the price of your helicopter ride.